outdoorsy/interview-challenge-backend/README.md

 ## What we're looking for
 - The functionality of the project matches the description above
 - An ability to think through all potential states
-- In the README of the project, describe exactly how to run the application
+- In the README of the project, describe exactly how to run the application and execute the tests

 When complete, please push your code to Github and send the link to the project or zip the project (including the `.git` directory) and send it back.